Code-switching: Bilingual advantage

 Compared to their monolingual peers, bilingual children seem to have some advantage in non-linguistic tasks related to executive and attentional control.
 For instance, they are able to identify relevant visual information and ignore irrelevant perceptual information better than monolingual children.
 Bilinguals employ these executive and attentional processes daily as they need to quickly be able to select the correct vocabulary and grammar in context.
+According to Ena Lee and Steve Marshall, people are also able to switch from their bi/multilingual identity to a strict monolingual identity whenever they are required to do so.
+According to a research study, bi/Multilingual people's brains are working quicker than monolingual people's brains because they are constantly switching between different languages.
+When writing, bi/multilingual people tend to go through different stages of writing styles, essentially allowing them to go through the learning process in more depth compared to monolingual writers.
+Code-switching is a writing tool that many people use in order to communicate with similar people whenever they are struggling with formulating words or ideas.